 The SCCP is continuing to carry out capacity building for the economies that have not established the AEO program and further advancing the formulation of the minimum standards for AEO enterprises, including the SMEs.
 SCCP also is working on promoting AEO mutual recognition between member economies, and developing the benefit list of the AEO Mutual Recognition Arrangement (MRA) to further facilitate trade in the Asia-Pacific region.

 Study on AEO Best Practices

-A study on AEO Best Practices in the APEC region, which will be undertaken by the APEC Policy Support Unit.
-This study will look for the following outputs:
+The study on AEO Best Practices in the APEC region was undertaken by the APEC Policy Support Unit.

 SCCP is working to increase awareness of risk control in e-commerce in the APEC Customs community and to promote cooperation with the business community by elevating the level of information exchange on best practices.
 SCCP is also strengthening cooperation between APEC economies and the private sector, encouraging self-discipline and compliance from the private sector, and establishing safe and efficient order on cross-border e-commerce in order to promote trade and economic development in APEC.

 Applying Technology to Enhance the Efficiency of the Customs Control

 SCCP is encouraging experience exchange between members that have carried out border customs cooperation and promoting manifest data exchange between land bordering customs in the Asia-Pacific region.
 A manifest refers to information about the means of transport for goods.
 SCCP is also working on conducting a feasibility study on the uniformity of cargo manifest, reaching consensus on the data elements, format, and language of the manifest, and promoting the adoption of uniform cargo manifest among APEC economies